-Fortunately, the solution to this easy enough to do – simply take the time to look up and down the shelves to see which items give the best value for your money.
+Fortunately, the solution to this is easy enough to do – simply take the time to look up and down the shelves to see which items give the best value for your money.

 7. Giving discounts on bulk and bigger sizes

-Buying items in bulk or getting the bigger sizes is usually advertised by groceries as a way for you to save money.
+Buying items in bulk or getting the bigger sizes are usually advertised by groceries as a way for you to save money.
 This is true only if the volume will match your normal consumption and you actually have enough storage at home.

 Getting that 6-pack soda is cheaper than buying it per can, but if you’re not a regular soda drinker, then be sure you don’t become one just because you have more at home.

-And of course, don’t buy it if you don’t have enough space in your ref or else you’ll be tempted to drink more than what you normally consume just to fit the cans inside.
+And of course, don’t buy it if you don’t have enough space in your ref, or else you’ll be tempted to drink more than what you normally consume just to fit the cans inside.

 8. Deliberately making you linger inside

 A butcher showing-off his cutting skills at the meat section, supermarket staff stocking shelves during busy hours, promodisers giving out free stuff, holding a cooking demo program on weekends – all these tactics force you to stay longer by giving you a reason to linger inside the grocery, and thus tempting you to pick more items than you need.

 Give yourself a limit and time yourself inside the supermarket.